 How long does garlic last

-Homegrown heads of garlic can last up to six months.
+Homegrown heads of garlic can last up to six months in a cool and dry space.
+Ideal temperature to store garlic is between 32 – 50 degrees F with relative humidity of around 50%.
 It’s best to keep the bulbs intact until you are ready to use them.
 They’ll stay fresher and be more flavorful.

 Before considering garlic varieties, it’s important to know there are two types of garlic: